-The good news is that leaving a puppy home is not only possible, but it is also easier than you think.
-The first thing you need to understand is that most accidents happen out of boredom or loneliness on your puppy’s part.
+The good news is that leaving a puppy at home is not only possible, but it’s easier than you might think!

-How Long Can You Leave A Puppy Alone At Home?
+How Long Can You Leave a Puppy at Home?

 Realistically, the answer depends on the age of your puppy.